 Top real estate brokers have state licenses and disciplinary certificates.
 You can check with your state’s real estate bodies to find out whether the realtor has been licensed to perform the profession.
 It is also good to check for red-flags like a history of disciplinary action being taken against a real estate agent.
 If you like an agent but you see that they have been subject to disciplinary measures, you can ask the realtor about it or look for someone with a cleaner track record.

 There are various certifications that real estate agents and brokers acquire to enhance their learning in the market.
-Certified individuals will be the best equipped to take care of your housing needs.
+Trusting certified individuals is the best choice to take care of your housing needs.
 Different realtors may have different credentials, so when comparing realtors, see how many certifications each candidate has, what they are for, and how reputable the certifying body is.

 Some certifications you may see include certs for the valuation of a property, residential homes specialist, accredited buyers’ representative, senior real estate specialist, and more.
 These credentials show a real estate agent’s professionalism a drive to differentiate their skills from others in the market.